BEST-Zagreb/CDB-Mark-I-v2/README.md

 2. **Click "Create database"** in the dashboard
 3. **Enter a database name** (e.g., `company-database`) and select your preferred location
 4. **Click "Create"** to create the database
-5. **Copy the Database URL** from the database details page (it should look like `libsql://your-database-name.turso.io`)
+5. **Copy-paste the Database URL to .env file** from the database details page (it should look like `libsql://your-database-name.turso.io`)

 #### Create an Authentication Token

 1. In your database overview page **Click "Generate token"**
-2. **Copy the generated token**
+2. **Copy-paste the generated token to .env file**

 ### Better auth

 1. Set better auth url to url of your app (http://localhost:3000 for local development)

-2. Go to https://www.better-auth.com/docs/installation and generate better auth secret
+2. Go to [Better-Auth](https://www.better-auth.com/docs/installation) docs and generate better auth secret

 ### Google OAuth